lmc2179/lmc2179.github.io/drafts/models_make_decisions.md

 In its most bombastic form, this is about the end of the world

 However, I find this focus puzzling.
-There are real systems which affect actual humans
+There are real systems which affect actual humans right now.
+Speculation about those future risks may be useful, but going further into how automated systems affect people right now has clear returns.
+Overpopulation on mars

 https://en.wikipedia.org/wiki/Existential_risk_from_artificial_general_intelligence